 4. Soak up the views from some of London’s best vantage points

-5. Savour a pint or two in a heated pub garden
+5. Savour a pint or two in a pub beer garden

 6. Gorge your way through one of London’s many food markets

 Of all the best outdoor activities to do in London, eating your way around the city’s various different food markets has to be near the top of the list.
 Start your attack with a visit to the famous Borough Market, which houses the proverbial who’s who of London foodie outlets.
 Neal’s Yard Dairy, Brindisa, and Bread Ahead are long-standing tenants, but there are a whole host of other stalls found here rustling up everything from traditional Valencian paella to Middle Eastern mezze.

 Plus, with plenty of gluten, dairy, and meat free options, there’s a dish for everyone here – make sure you loosen your waistband and bring enough cash!
 Other spots in town include Hackney’s Broadway Market, which sells everything from dairy-free cheese to coffee and delectable doughnuts every Saturday, as well as Maltby Street, Camden and Seven Dials Markets.

 7. Discover some of the capital’s eclectic street art